MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 6. Build and run the packaging project.
 Confirm that the WPF runs and the UWP custom control displays as expected.

-## Resolve "Cannot find a Resource" error when hosting WinUI control
+## Resolve "Cannot find a Resource" error when hosting a WinUI control

 If you're hosting a custom control that contains a control from the WinUI library, you may encounter a problem where the control cannot be loaded in a packaged app and debugging the code shows the following error.